Three common misconceptions holding back the fight against plastic pollution

 Back in my pen-chewing days, I at least knew to refrain from recklessly throwing my pen cap out into the Madagascan rainforest.
 I also knew that there was a lot more to the story.

-Since assuming my role as a delegate for Consumers International in our advocacy for a treaty that works for consumers, I've been confronted with a second striking misconception, one which comes up time and again in negotiations: the belief that ‘plastic pollution’ is solely a problem of waste at the end of use, also known as a downstream issue.
+Since assuming my role as a delegate for Consumers International in our advocacy for a treaty that works for consumers, I've been confronted with a second striking misconception, one which comes up time and again in negotiations; the belief that ‘plastic pollution’ is solely a problem of waste at the end of use, also known as a downstream issue.
 The UN´s definition of pollution encompasses ‘presence of substances and heat in environmental media (air, water, land) whose nature, location, or quantity produces undesirable environmental effects; and ‘activity that generates pollutants.’

 To see the full picture, we need to assess the impact of plastic pollution across the entire lifecycle of the product, from the extraction of the initial resources required, through the production process, to the disposal and subsequent release of any remnants into the environment after its use.